amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 This reminder will fire in 5 minutes.
 Because the given period is empty, this will be a one-time reminder.

 > [!NOTE]
 > Timers and reminders both respect the turn-based access model.
-When a timer or reminder fires, the callback will not be executed until any other method invocation or timer/reminder callback has finished.
+When a timer or reminder fires, the callback will not be executed until any previous method invocations or timer/reminder callbacks have finished.

 ### State persistence

 Actor state is persisted using the Dapr [state management building block](state-management.md).
-Because actors can execute multiple state operations in a single turn, the state store component must support multi-item transactions.
+Because actors can execute multiple state operations in a single turn, the state store component must support multi-item (multiple operations grouped together) transactions.
 At the time of writing, the following state stores support multi-item transactions:

 - Azure CosmosDB
 - MongoDB